pirix/pirix-web/doc/building.md

 layout: default
 ---

+# Building Pirix

+This is a guide on how to build Pirix from source.
+The build process is very simple but compiling the toolchain will take some time, especially on slower processors.

 ## Requirements

-Pirix should build on every POSIX-compatible operating but the build process has only been tested on Linux by now.
+Pirix should build on every POSIX-compatible operating system, but the build process has only been tested on Linux and Mac OS by now.
 You will need the following software:

 - [**GCC**](http://gcc.gnu.org/), the GNU Compiler Collection